-- Ice the finger with a cold pack to f15 minutes.
-Placing your finger in ice wter works, too.
+Ice the finger with a cold pack for 15 minutes.
+Placing your finger in ice water works, too.

 To protect the finger during use:

-- Buddy tape the injured finer to an adjacent finder use aself-adhesive wrap to tape above and below the finer joint - for example, index finger to middle finger or ring finger to small finger.
+Buddy tape the injured finer to an adjacent finger use a self-adhesive wrap to tape above and below the finer joint - for example, index finger to middle finger or ring finger to small finger.

 Seek medical care if:

-- The area become hots and inflamed and you develop a fever.
+The area becomes hot and inflamed and you develop a fever.

-- The finger becomes numb, and turns white or pale less pink.
+The finger becomes numb, and turns white or less pink.